• Skip to primary navigation

 Before you leave Bay Ridge, visit tiny John Paul Jones Park, which was named for a Revolutionary War naval commander.
 Along with closeup views of the Verrazano-Narrows Bridge, you’ll find a few military artifacts in this park, including Revolutionary War and Dover Patrol Naval War memorials, a flagpole from a Navy destroyer ship, and a Rodman gun and cannonballs.

-• Brighton Beach: For a more relaxed vibe, head east on the boardwalk until you hit Brighton Beach.
+For a more relaxed vibe, head east on the Coney Island boardwalk until you hit Brighton Beach.
 In the 1970s, many Russian immigrants settled in this neighborhood, and the restaurants lining the boardwalk (and streets beyond) reflect it.

-• Manhattan Beach: You’ll need to leave the boardwalk to reach Manhattan Beach … it’s about seven blocks east of Brighton Beach.
-This is a smaller beach than its neighbors, and it’s very popular with the neighborhood families who flock there every summer.
+You'll need to leave the Coney Island boardwalk to reach Manhattan Beach ... it's about seven blocks east of Brighton Beach.
+This is a smaller beach than its neighbors, and it's very popular with the neighborhood families who flock there every summer.

 Location: Marine Park.
 Shore Parkway, Avenue U, and Filmore Avenue, between Brigham Street, Gerritsen Avenue, and Flatbush Avenue.